Cost of Living Comparison Between Brunei and Australia Cost of Living Comparison Between Brunei and Australia

 Monthly Cost of Living

-Brunei is roughly 63% cheaper than Australia on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Brunei is roughly 63% lower than in Australia on average – the gap runs across housing, groceries, transport, and services.

 Currency